 Step 4: Groups share information about the individual actions taken by their individual aviator.
 As an option for sharing, regroup students into groups of five with one student specializing in each of the five aviators.
-Conduct a "talk-around" in which each student highlights the individual actions taken by his/her aviator.
+Conduct a "talkaround" in which each student highlights the individual actions taken by his/her aviator.

-While students tour the Palm Springs Air Museum, they will be introduced to a number of prominent military leaders and some lesser known, though no less distinguished men and women, who were recognized for leadership during this critical period in American history.
-Students will each receive a "bio-sketch" of one of the individuals listed below.
+While students tour the Palm Springs Air Museum, they will be introduced to several prominent military leaders and some lesser known, though no less distinguished men and women, who were recognized for leadership during this critical period in American history.